Ohio, Texas

 Ohio is an unincorporated community in Hamilton County, in the U.S. state of Texas.

 History

 A post office called Ohio was established in 1882, and remained in operation until 1920.
-The community was named after the state of Ohio.
-Little remains of the original town.
+The community was named by settlers from Ohio who settled in the area during the early 1900s.
+Ohio was shown on maps until 1948.
+Since 1990 a few scattered houses remain in the area.